Thelastpoet/year-updater/readme.txt

 = 1.3.1 =
 * Improvement - Added custom post meta to reflect the change
+* Improvement - Introduced batch processing to prevent timeouts on sites with many posts
 * Fixed an issue where only 1 post was getting updated

 = 1.3.0 =
 * Organized the main plugin file for better readability and maintenance.